 PHOTO CREDIT Michael Pezzei

-The spatial center is arranged around a fireplace, which is assigned to both kitchen and living room.
+The parts of the building used at daytime are positioned in the northern access level of the site.
+These ground floor living areas are preceded by generous covered terraces on the garden side.
 The position of the kitchen is chosen in order to be touched by the morning sun, that of the living room brings the afternoon and evening sun deep into the room.
 These rooms extend almost up to a double height.
 A gallery stretched in between and the sloped roof give a great spatial experience.
+The bedrooms are set up in a split-level organization, have a cellar and are preceded by a simple balcony which also gives access to the garden.

-The building is identified by a very reduced material palette:
+The building is identified by a very reduced material palette: A vertical, rough-sawn timber cladding extends as a continuous element across the façade and the sloping roof.